ParallelMaths/parallel/pages/9-16-puzzle-compendium.md

 The rule says nothing about squares, so ignore card A.

-The rule is clear that circles must be backed by yellow, so we must check card B.
+The rule is clear that circles must be backed by blue, so we must check card B.

 Card C is not important.
-Although it is yellow, it could have any colour on the other side.
-The rule is (circle means yellow, not yellow means circle).
+Although it is blue, it could have any colour on the other side.
+The rule is (circle means blue, not blue means circle).

 Card D is important, because if it has a circle on the other side, then it breaks the rule.
-Another way to state the rule is: “If the card is not yellow, then it must not be yellow on the other side.”
+Another way to state the rule is: “If the card is not blue, then it must not be blue on the other side.”
 :::